phucanh1939/notes/computer/01_computer-history/ComputerHistory.md

 11. **Microprocessors (1971)**: The invention of the microprocessor by Intel in 1971 revolutionized computer design.
 Microprocessors combined the central processing unit (CPU) onto a single chip, making computers more compact and paving the way for personal computers.

-12. **C Programming Language (1972)**: The C programming language was developed by Dennis Ritchie at Bell Labs in 1972.
-C became widely popular due to its simplicity, efficiency, and portability.
-It has been influential in the development of many other programming languages and is still widely used today.

-13. **Internet (1960s-1980s)**: The Internet, a global network of interconnected computers, began to take shape in the 1960s and 1970s through various research and government initiatives.
+12. **Internet (1960s-1980s)**: The Internet, a global network of interconnected computers, began to take shape in the 1960s and 1970s through various research and government initiatives.
 By the 1980s, the Internet had evolved into a network that allowed for the exchange of information and communication between computers worldwide.

-14. **IBM PC (1981)**: The IBM Personal Computer (IBM PC) was introduced in 1981 and became the standard for personal computing.
+13. **IBM PC (1981)**: The IBM Personal Computer (IBM PC) was introduced in 1981 and became the standard for personal computing.
 It utilized microprocessors and an open architecture, leading to the widespread adoption of personal computers.

-15. **Graphical User Interface (1983)**: The introduction of graphical user interfaces (GUIs), such as Apple's Macintosh in 1984 and Microsoft Windows in 1985, made computers more user-friendly and accessible to a broader audience.
+14. **Graphical User Interface (1983)**: The introduction of graphical user interfaces (GUIs), such as Apple's Macintosh in 1984 and Microsoft Windows in 1985, made computers more user-friendly and accessible to a broader audience.

-16. **C++ Programming Language (1983)**: C++ was developed by Bjarne Stroustrup as an extension of the C programming language.
-It introduced object-oriented programming (OOP) features, such as classes and inheritance, while maintaining compatibility with C. C++ has been widely used for systems programming, game development, and other applications.

-17. **CD-ROM (1985)**: The introduction of the Compact Disc Read-Only Memory (CD-ROM) in 1985 revolutionized data storage and distribution.
+15. **CD-ROM (1985)**: The introduction of the Compact Disc Read-Only Memory (CD-ROM) in 1985 revolutionized data storage and distribution.
 CD-ROMs allowed for large amounts of data to be stored and accessed on optical discs, enabling the widespread distribution of software, multimedia, and reference materials.

-18. **World Wide Web (1989)**: In 1989, Tim Berners-Lee invented the World Wide Web, which revolutionized the way information is shared and accessed.
+16. **World Wide Web (1989)**: In 1989, Tim Berners-Lee invented the World Wide Web, which revolutionized the way information is shared and accessed.
 The web made it possible to navigate and link documents across different computers, leading to the rapid growth of the internet and the modern internet-based services we use today.

-19. **Windows 95 (1995)**: The release of Windows 95 by Microsoft brought significant improvements to the user interface and introduced features such as the Start menu and taskbar.
+17. **Windows 95 (1995)**: The release of Windows 95 by Microsoft brought significant improvements to the user interface and introduced features such as the Start menu and taskbar.
 It was a major step forward in making personal computers more user-friendly and accessible to a wider audience.

-20. **Java (1995)**: Java, developed by Sun Microsystems (now owned by Oracle), was released in 1995.
-It is a versatile programming language known for its "write once, run anywhere" principle, allowing programs to run on different platforms without recompilation.
-Java has been widely used in web development, enterprise software, and mobile applications.

-21. **DVD (1997)**: The Digital Versatile Disc (DVD) was introduced in 1997 as the successor to CD-ROMs.
+18. **DVD (1997)**: The Digital Versatile Disc (DVD) was introduced in 1997 as the successor to CD-ROMs.
 DVDs offered higher storage capacity and improved video and audio quality, making them popular for movies, software distribution, and data backup.

-22. **Wi-Fi (1997)**: The introduction of Wi-Fi technology allowed for wireless connectivity to local area networks and the internet.
+19. **Wi-Fi (1997)**: The introduction of Wi-Fi technology allowed for wireless connectivity to local area networks and the internet.
 Wi-Fi made it possible for devices to connect to networks without the need for physical cables, enabling greater mobility and convenience.

-23. **Mobile Computing (2000s)**: The rise of smartphones and tablets in the 2000s brought about a new era of mobile computing, enabling people to access information and perform tasks on the go.
+20. **Mobile Computing (2000s)**: The rise of smartphones and tablets in the 2000s brought about a new era of mobile computing, enabling people to access information and perform tasks on the go.

 ## References